syncfusion-content/winui-docs/winui/Funnel-Chart/Appearance.md

 The appearance of [SfFunnelChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfFunnelChart.html) can be customized by using the predefined palettes, custom palettes and gradient, which allows to enrich the application.

-## Palettes
+## Default PaletteBrushes

-[SfFunnelChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfFunnelChart.html) provides options for applying various kinds of palettes.
-Some predefined palettes, such as.

-* Metro
-* AutumnBrights
-* FloraHues
-* Pineapple
-* TomatoSpectrum
-* RedChrome
-* PurpleChrome
-* BlueChrome
-* GreenChrome
-* Elite
-* LightCandy
-* SandyBeach

-### Applying Palette

-Each palette applies a set of predefined brushes to the funnel series in a predefined order.
-[Metro](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartColorPalette.html#Syncfusion_UI_Xaml_Charts_ChartColorPalette_Metro) palette is the default palette.
+Default palette applies a set of predefined brushes to the series in a predefined order.

 {% tabs %}